i-MSCP/plugins/incubator/InstantSSH/README.md

 1. Be sure that all required packages as mentioned in the requirements section are installed on your system
 2. Login into the panel as admin and go to the plugin management interface
 3. Upload the plugin archive
-4. Configure the plugin for your needs by editing the plugin configuration file
+4. Configure the plugin for your needs by editing the **plugins/InstantSSH/config.php** configuration file
 4. Install the plugin

 ### Update

 1. Be sure that all required packages as mentioned in the requirements section are installed on your system
-2. Backup your **plugins/InstantSSH/config.php** configuration file
+2. Backup the **plugins/InstantSSH/config.php** configuration file
 3. Login into the panel as admin and go to the plugin management interface
 4. Deactivate the plugin
 5. Upload the plugin archive
-6. Restore your **plugins/InstantSSH/config.php** configuration file ( compare it with the new version first )
+6. Configure the plugin for your needs by editing the **plugins/InstantSSH/config.php** configuration file
 7. Activate the plugin

 **Note:** Don't forget to read the [update errata](update_errata.md) file.